edwin-jones/pychip8/README.md

 python -O -m pychip8
 ```

-If you want to play a rom other than the default, make sure it exists in the `roms` folder and change the name of the default rom in the `settings` module.
+If you want to play a rom other than the default debug rom (*which just prints the default font characters*), make sure it exists in the `roms` folder and change the name of the default rom in the `settings` module.

 ## Debugging
 If you want to debug the application, run it without the optimise flag like so: